Kwangsa19/JavaScript-Little-Lemon-Receipt-Maker/README.md

 # JavaScript-Little-Lemon-Receipt-Maker

+> This exercise is based on Coursera course "Programming with JavaScript" with Meta.
+Please enroll to this course here.
+>

 ## Scenario

 In this exercise, you will work with some data provided as an array of objects, listing information about dishes available in the Little Lemon restaurant.